ish/restish/docs/html/_sources/introduction.txt

     |   |   `-- root.py
     |   `-- wsgiapp.py

+The ini files
+^^^^^^^^^^^^^

-The ini files are paste configuration files and setup up the project.
+The ini files are paste script configuration files and setup up the project.
 There is a base configuration file that contains project settings and then there are two deployment files, live and development, which contain information on how to serve the project.

-The project itself has three directories.

 The ``lib`` directory
 ^^^^^^^^^^^^^^^^^^^^^

-The lib directory has an example authenticator called 'guard.py' and a sample templating package which shows how to setup templating with Mako, Genshi or Jinja.
+The lib directory has an example authenticator called 'guard.py' (which you can ignore until needed) and a sample templating package which shows how to setup templating with Mako, Genshi or Jinja.

 We tend to put most of our project library code in here.